 - Manage categories and links.

-Author, with slightly less permission than editors, users who can create, edit, delete, and publish their own content.
+Author, with slightly less permission than an editor, is a user who can create, edit, delete, and publish their own content.

 - Authors can edit their own posts.